BraithwaiteCodes/Final-Project/README.md

 In this link you will see your profile details.
 Here you can click the edit information button and fill out the form to update your information.

 **Note that updating the form requires you to update your username, otherwise it won't work**

+## Thank you for CS50 for teaching the fundamentals to develop this app 😊